tindandelion/tindandelion.github.io/_drafts/inversion-of-control.md

 # What's in a name?

 The biggest problem of explaining the meaning of IoC is that nowdays it's used everywhere and considered 'obvious' by many.
-Yet, there was time when a huge mind shift was required for this new style of application design to be widely adopted.
+However, there was time when a huge mind shift was required for this new style of application design to be widely adopted.

-Back in the 80's the most popular style of application design was *structured design*.
+Back in the 80's, the most popular style of application design was *structured design*.
+Structured design is a top-down approach: you start with the `main` routine that defines the high-level flow of your program.
+Then you define subroutines invoked by `main`, then subsubroutines those subroutines call, and so forth, ending up with the hierarchy shown in the picture.

+The remarkable thing about this structure is the level of detail presented on each layer.
+Our `main` routine represents the high level policies and and controls the entire program's flow.
+The deeper down the hierarchy we go, the more detail.
+At th every bottom, we finish up with such libraries as string operations, I/O functions, math libraries, etc.

+This structure is good for pipeline applications, where the high-level flow of control is specific for every application.
+However, this structure does not address the situations when the applications start to share the same high-level flow, and differ only in the details.

+Consider a typical example: the Web server.

 # Hollywood Principle